Viewing order conversion summary

-Shopify's conversion summary gives an overview of a customer's previous visits and behavior leading up to a purchase from your store.
-The conversion summary displays on the order details page and includes an overview of:
+The conversion summary gives an overview of a customer's previous visits and behavior leading up to a purchase from your store.
+The conversion summary displays on the order details page and includes an overview of the following details:

 The conversion summary on an order details page is specific to the customer who made that order.
 If you want to view conversion information for your Online Store sales channel overall, then use the online store conversion report.